 “But if, instead, you were to write, ‘When you take a lump of sugar and crush it with a pair of pliers in the dark, you can see a bluish flash.
 Some other crystals do that too.
 Nobody knows why.
 The phenomenon is called “triboluminescence.”‘ Then someone will go home and try it.
 Then there’s an experience of nature.”
 I used that example to show them, but it didn’t make any difference where I would have put my finger in the book; it was like that everywhere.

-Overall, it’s an amazing memoir with stories varying from building an atomic bomb to pickup up girls.
+Overall, it’s an amazing memoir with stories varying from building an atomic bomb to picking up girls.